The Poem “THE EAGLE” By Alfred Tennyson

 The figure of speech used here is metaphor and personification.
 The eagle’s claws are compared to human hands, making the image more vivid and powerful.
 This line emphasizes the eagle’s strength, control, and firm hold over nature.

 Q6.
-How does the final line, “like a thunderbolt he falls,” relate to the preceding lines and the poem’s central theme?
+How does the final line, “like a thunderbolt he falls,” relate to the preceding lines and "The Eagle" poem’s central theme?

 Answer: